jallanxjallan/onemanairforce/adaptation/stories/cameron_suspects_cia.md

 11. Cameron becomes convinced that the newly formed CIA supported Walter Foote and Spoor in their first attempt at regime change. âThis is where it all startedâ
+12. Cameron learns of CIA activities in Batavia
+    Ties them in to Boedi's assessment of Tom Lee